Acting and Videography

 - Pittsburgh TheatreSports, an improvisational comedy troupe (1990-1996).

 - Russian (Muscovite)

 - New York (Brooklyn, Bronx)

 - Indian (Northern)

 - American (Carolina, Georgia, Minnesota, Texas, Boston, etc.)

-- Let me listen to a native speaker for 10-15 minutes, and I will give
+- Let me converse with an accented speaker for a few minutes, and I will quickly give

 - Gibberish (assorted)